vinaciotm/pipefy-clone/README.md

 # Pipefy Clone (front-end)
+"for studies propose"

-### I use some libs:
+### Some used libs:

--immer: to use immutable objects like mutable
+* immer: to use immutable objects like mutable

--react-dnd to use dragn in drop handlers
+* react-dnd to use dragn in drop handlers

--react-dnd-html5-backend: to use browser drag in drop api
+* react-dnd-html5-backend: to use browser drag in drop api

--react-icons: to use material icons
+* react-icons: to use material icons

--styled-components: to style components like objects, using props
+* styled-components: to style components like objects, using props

 ### Some features to work
 - [x] Create Header